Solenoid Series Reactors (SSRx)

-Prescient Transmission Systems’ patented Solenoid Series Reactors (SSRx) can be inserted into the existing power grid to prevent wide area power outages and reduce the risk of wildfires caused by faulted power lines.
+When combined with our wildfire risk assessment tool or other risk assessment services, Prescient’s patented Solenoid Series Reactors (SSRx) can prevent wide area power outages and reduce the risk of wildfires caused by faulted power lines.

 When the electric power grid is operating as normal, power generated is equal to power consumed.
 However, after a short circuit occurs, power demand is significantly greater than power generated.
 This phenomenon, illustrated in Figure 1, is called the post-short circuit power recovery transient.
 It is due to motors requiring extra power to reaccelerate to optimal performance after the short circuit.

 Prescient’s patented SSRx will minimize the transient post-short circuit power recovery bubble shown in Figure 1 to the preferred transient post-short circuit bubble shown in Figure 2.

 Once installed in a substation, SSRx will actuate in 8 milliseconds, thereby significantly increasing fault impedance and restoring grid voltage.
 SSRx activate before motors slow down or stall, and then, when the short circuit is cleared, the post-short circuit power recovery transient is nonexistent.